 - What does a great morning look like to you?

 Each of these questions helps you focus in on what is important to you so that you can make a morning routine that increases your productivity.
-Knowing what you need to add to your productive morning routine will help you figure out the time you need for it!
+Knowing what you need to add to your morning ritual will help you figure out the time you need for it!

 Why is this so important?
 Because you can’t start to make any meaningful changes until you know what your goals are.
 You need to know your destination before you can start to pick a route and figure out how you’ll get there.

-What should I include in a productive morning routine?
+What should I include in a productive daily morning routine?

 - Hydrate!
 I cannot say enough about the importance of water in your self-care routine.
 Making sure you are adequately hydrating is essential to life, your body literally needs water to function.
 While there are lots of claims as to when you drink your water and what benefits there are, the bottom line is we need water, so why not get started early on our daily water intake?
 I generally like to drink a glass of water, then drink a cup of hot tea!